Electric vehicles: Top 10 EV myths busted - Select Car Leasing

 European sales are also up, overall, despite Germany experiencing a recent downtown due to the withdrawal of EV subsidies and incentives.

 It’s true, however, that some people still don’t understand how cheap it is to run an EV.
 A litre of petrol currently costs around 1.40p, whereas charging an EV at home can cost as little as 7p per kWh with cheap tariffs like the one offered by OVO.
 What does that mean in reality?
-If you just charge at home on a cheap tariff, it could cost as little as £200 to travel around 10,000 miles.”
+If you just charge at home on a cheap tariff, it could cost as little as £200 to travel around 10,000 miles.
+It's also good to remember that the leasing model represents an ideal solution for those that want to experience an EV without the worry of residual value risk."

 There aren’t enough public charging stations - MYTH